Alice Bennett: Work and accomplishments

 Alice Bennett was elected as the first female president of the Montgomery County Medical Society in Pennsylvania.
 During her lifetime she was a member of many societies including the American Medical Association, the Philadelphia Neurological Society and the Medical Jurisprudence Society, as well as one of the contributors to the Spring Garden Unitarian Church of Philadelphia.

 Bennett worked as the medical superintendent of the Department for Women at the Pennsylvania State Hospital for the Insane at Norristown from 1880 to 1896.
 During her time there, she became an advocate for the humane treatment of patients.
 She condemned the use of restraints on mental and insane patients, arguing that they were ineffective and resulted in anger.
 Bennett eliminated these practices in her own institution, resulting in other institutions doing the same.
 As a replacement, the innovative doctor introduced occupational therapy such as, handicrafts, music and art.
 Her research articles and papers on the nature and characteristics of mental illness won her professional recognition in her field.

 Bennett left the state hospital in 1896, moving back to her hometown of Wrentham and maintaining a private practice.
 In 1910 she discovered Emily Blackwell's New York Infirmary for Indigent Women and Children.
 She volunteered at the infirmary as the head of the outpatient department of obstetrics for fifteen years.
+The University of Pennsylvania created the Mary Alice Bennett Professorship in honor of Alice Bennett in 2005.